Flynn Rider: Marketing controversy and criticism

+Directors Nathan Greno and Byron Howard disputed reports that the film's title change from Rapunzel to Tangled was a marketing decision.
+They said the fact that Rapunzel is not the only main character in the film was the reason for the title change.
+Greno and Howard went on to say that "you cannot call Toy Story "Buzz Lightyear," and they really needed a title that represented what the film is, and that it stars the duo of Rapunzel and Flynn Rider.
 Empires Helen O'Hara defended Disney's claim "that the new title reflects the fact that [Tangled] is very much a two-hander, with Mandy Moore's innocent but (inevitably) feisty Rapunzel and Zachary Levi's street-wise yet clueless Flynn sharing the lead".
 O'Hara went on to argue that both characters "get decent character development too, and base their growing love story on more than a single longing glance".
 Todd Hertz of Christianity Today observed that "Disney changed the film's title and showcased the swashbuckling Aladdin-meets-Robin-Hood character who replaces the original story's prince", but felt that "Luckily, these marketing moves don't compromise Tangleds phenomenal storytelling or considerable charm.
 Hertz concluded, "Still, the movie wisely takes a page from Pixar's playbook to fill the movie with so much well-done slapstick humor, action, goofy characters, and genuine fun that boys won't feel like the ads gave them the old bait-and-switch to trick them into a 'girl' movie."